pspanoudakis/System-Programming-Projects/README.md

                         It contains a Red-Black Tree with all the Vaccination Records marked with "YES" (connected with Citizens of this Country and this Virus), sorted by Date (to speed up Date-related queries).
+                        It also contains total population and age group counters for the Vaccination Records (**both** YES/NO) associated with this Virus and Citizens of this Country.
-- `CountryStatus`: Contains information about a Country (name, population counters), as well as a List of `VirusCountryStatus` objects.
+- `CountryStatus`: Contains the corresponding Country name, as well as a List of `VirusCountryStatus` objects.

 The app handles: